biojs/biojs.github.io/_posts/2019-01-12-continuous-deployment-using-ansible-and-travis-ci.md

 The last step for this system concerned the SSL certificates to enable and enforce HTTPS connections to both [dev.biojs.net](http://dev.biojs.net) and [biojs.net](http://biojs.net).
 The SSL certificates on the live system were initially set up manually with [letsencrypt](https://letsencrypt.org/) and [certbot](https://certbot.eff.org).
 However, they weren't part of the ansible scripts and therefore not automatically provisioned when setting up a new server.

 After some fiddling with nginx configurations, both the production and dev environments are now enforcing HTTPS and are automatically renewing SSL certificates.
+And this configuration is also created and maintained through our Ansible scripts.

 ## Conclusion

 I'd like to thank [Megh](https://github.com/Megh-Thakkar) for setting up the inital Ansible scripts and deployment process.
 It was a great foundation to work from and the reason there was something to automate in the first place.
 The development and deployment process for BioJS should have just got a lot easier.
 I sincerely hope that this will increase the velocity with which we see the development of the platform move forward.

 There is some more work to be done in the future, such as adding the component-builder to the deployments and possibly restructuring the ansible scripts to be more modular and coherent in their grouping.
-Currently everything is deployed on every push all of the three repos.
+Currently everything is deployed on every push to any of the three repos.
 It would make sense to only deploy the modules that actually have code changes.
 This could easily be done using Ansible's `--tags` feature, to limit the deployment to the frontend for example.

 As always, we would appreciate any contribution.
 Please contact us on [Gitter](https://gitter.im/biojs) or [Github](https://github.com/biojs/organisation/issues) if you would like to contribute to BioJS.